sandeepkunduri/terraform_training/Day4/6-sentinel-use/README.md

   return resources
 }

-# Validate that all instances of a specified resource type being modified have
+# Validate that all instances of specified type have a specified top-level
-# a specified top-level attribute with a value less than or equal to a max value
+# attribute that contains all members of a given list
-validate_attribute_less_than_value = func(type, attribute, max_value) {
+validate_attribute_contains_list = func(type, attribute, required_values) {

   validated = true